 Learn about the health and safety measures for all public and private schools.
 These health and safety measures support safe in-person learning for students and staff for the 2022-23 school year.

 On this page Skip this page navigation

-- signs to reinforce self-screening for symptoms of illness, hand hygiene, physical distancing and one-way foot traffic in hallways and bathrooms
+- have signs to reinforce self-screening for symptoms of illness and hand hygiene

 - schedule breaks for students to wash their hands